BendyLand/data-collection/python/README.md

 I did not realize this would be so common, so my original plan was to use several websites to gather my data; however, I ended up only finding two that allow their data to be used.

-I would have used websites which have a dedicated API for interacting with their content, but as this is a web scraping project, I wanted to focus on parsing the HTML myself.
+I would have used websites which have a dedicated API for interacting with their content, but as this is a data collection project, I wanted to focus on parsing the HTML myself.
 That said, since I was only able to find two working websites, I may come back and add API functionality at some point.